 The School Psychology Program at the University of Utah seeks to provide coordinated and integrated training experiences to assure that students are adequately prepared for practicum, internship and eventual employment in the field of school psychology.
 The program subscribes to the competency framework for professional psychology outlined in 2009 by Kaslow, N.J., Grus, C.L., Campbell, L.F., Fouad, N.A., Hatcher, R.L., Rodolfa, E.R.
 (Competency assessment toolkit for professional psychology.
 Training and Education in Professional Psychology.
 Vol 3(4), 27-45.
 Specific competencies are developed through coursework and applied experiences and students are reviewed annually to assure that specific benchmarks are attained for the next level of professional preparation.
-The programs practices are consistent with model assessment of foundational and functional competencies (see Appendix G).
-During pre-practicum, practicum and internship, students are reviewed using annual performance reviews, case presentation reviews, formal written and oral examinations, self-assessments, evaluation of specific competencies, consumer surveys, portfolios, and simulations/roleplays.
+The programs practices are consistent with model assessment of foundational and functional competencies.
+During pre-practicum, practicum and internship, students are reviewed using annual performance reviews, case presentation reviews, formal written and oral examinations, self-assessments, evaluation of specific competencies, consumer surveys, portfolios, and simulations/role plays.

-Clinic and Field Practicum Requirements (ED PS 7730 and ED PS 7731 - min 8 credit hours for doctoral degree)
+Clinic and Field Practicum Requirements (ED PS 7730 and ED PS 7731) Min.
+8 hours PhD.

-Practicum takes place over a three year period and meets requirements of both NASP and APA (i.e., minimum of 400 direct service contact hours).
-First and second year students participate in a campus-based practicum at the Department of Educational Psychology's Educational Assessment and Student Support Clinic before going to off-campus sites in their third year.
-Students are required to sign up for one credit hour during fall and spring semesters of the first and second year, under ED PS 7730.
-First year students will work closely with second year students and faculty to become acquainted with clinic policy and procedures.
-In most cases, first year students will be able to gain some direct experience working with Clinic clients by the second semester of their first year, but only after demonstrating basic competency/skill requirements.
-Second year Clinic students will be providing the majority of clinical services and, like first year students, will be supervised by Clinic faculty.
+Practicum takes place over a three-year period and meets requirements of both NASP and APA (i.e., minimum of 400 direct service contact hours).
+First- and second-year students participate in a campus-based practicum at the Department of Educational Psychology's Educational Assessment and Student Support Clinic before going to off-campus sites in their third year.
+Students are required to sign up for one credit hour of ED PS 7730 during fall and spring semesters of the first and second year.
+First-year students will work closely with second-year students and faculty to become acquainted with clinic policy and procedures.
+In most cases, first-year students will be able to gain some direct experience working with Clinic clients by the second semester of their first year, but only after demonstrating that basic competency/skill requirements are met.
+Second-year Clinic students will be providing the majority of clinical services and, like first-year students, will be supervised by Clinic faculty.
 Students in the Clinic will be required to act ethically and abide by all Clinic policies.
-Regular attendance at the Monday noon-hour Clinic meetings is also required of Clinic practicum students during their first and second year.
+Regular attendance at the every other Monday meeting.
+Clinic meetings also required of practicum students (1st and 2nd years).

 Supervision Emphasis: Theoretical and practical aspects of supervision will be included in the Consultation course, the second year of Clinic Practicum, and during Internship.
 This will allow students to gain both theoretical and practical knowledge about supervision issues.
-First year school psychology students will experience first-hand supervision by the faculty and second year clinic students, and second year clinic students who are co-supervising first year students will receive supervision by Drs.
-Clark, Pompa and Hoerner.
-Interns who co-supervise practicum students will receive supervision of their supervisory skills by their assigned field supervisors.
+First-year school psychology students will experience first-hand supervision by the faculty and second-year clinic students, and second-year clinic students who are co-supervising first-year students will receive supervision by Drs.
+Pompa, Hoerner, Clark, and Fischer.
+Interns who co-supervise practicum students receive supervision of their supervisory skills by their field supervisors.

-Third year students will complete the practicum assignment in the schools, or an appropriate clinical site.
-These students must register for two credit hours for fall and spring semesters, (under ED PS 7731).
-Since the third year practicum is the joint responsibility of the school psychology faculty at the University and the participating school districts and mental health agencies, supervision will be provided both on-site by certified school psychologists and licensed psychologists in their practicum sites and by the program's licensed field practicum supervisor.
-Again, students will also be required to attend the regularly-scheduled field practicum class taught by university faculty during fall and spring semesters of ED PS 7731.
+Third-year students will complete the practicum assignment in the schools or an appropriate clinical site.
+These students must register for two credit hours of ED PS 7731 for fall and spring semesters.
+Since the third-year practicum is the joint responsibility of the school psychology faculty at the University and the participating school districts and mental health agencies, supervision will be provided both on-site by licensed school psychologists and licensed psychologists in the practicum site and by the program's licensed field practicum supervisor.